SKYnSPACE/ABCofDroneKAIST/Session2/README.md

 **This section describes the preparation of software for the hands-on session.**

 #### 1.1.
 Install the Arduino Software on PCs
-[ARDUINO IDE](https://www.arduino.cc/en/Main/Software) is an Integrated Development Environment (IDE) to write acode and upload it to the board.
+[ARDUINO IDE](https://www.arduino.cc/en/Main/Software) is an Integrated Development Environment (IDE) to write a code and upload it to the Arduino board.
-Please download and install the software depending on the operating system you ouse.
+Please download and install the software depending on the operating system you use.

 #### 1.2.
 (Optional) for Arduino Counterfeit Products.
 If you have a [Counterfeit Arduino](https://www.arduino.cc/en/Products/Counterfeit) you may need to install FTDI (CH340/CH341) USB to Serial interface.